 Consider the conditions under which the income is produced and the effect which the investment may have on the welfare of all.

-Does your company invest in, or earn revenue from, activities that are unethical or harmful to life?
+Does your company invest in, or earn revenue from, activities that are unethical or harmful to life and the environment?
 These may include alcohol, drugs, tobacco, firearms or military weapons and supplies, or gambling.

 When you have surplus funds, do you keep some back for when your business will need them?